MikeDigitize/JSFundamentals/README.md

 ### Object.Create

-The use of constructors and the <code>new</code> keyword is often controversial in JavaScript.
+The use of constructors either as classes or functions is often controversial in JavaScript.
 Some developers prefer their readability and easy to grasp semantics, whilst others say they wrongly imply a similarity to Java's class based constructor pattern, see below, encouraging developers to write JavaScript through a paradigm not suited to the language's strengths.

 ```java
 // java constructor